jpsalado92/jpsalado92.github.io/_posts/2021-10-18-mmistakes-setup.md

 tags: jekyll minimal-mistakes
 toc: false
 classes: wide
+excerpt: Basic reference for applying the minimal mistakes theme to a Jekyll site.
 ---
 This post provides basic reference for applying the minimal mistakes theme to a Jekyll site.